Mixed Breed Dogs

 About the Westiepoo

-The Westiepoo is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Westiepoo is an excellent choice for first-time dog owners.
+The Westiepoo is a cross between the West Highland White Terrier and Poodle.
+The Westiepoo is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Westiepoo is an excellent choice for first-time dog owners.
 Typically standing 11 to 17 inches and weighing 20 to 35 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Westiepoo brings a distinct combination of traits that sets it apart.
 The Westiepoo is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Westiepoo loves being close to its people and forms strong bonds with every member of the household.